oscerd/kamelet-samples/README.md

 - AWS DDB Streams to Telegram
 - AWS Kinesis to Log
+- AWS S3 to Log
+- AWS S3 to Kafka with timestamp router action
 - FHIR to Telegram
 - Secured HTTP to Log
 - Kafka to Kafka with regex router action